MicrosoftDocs/win32/desktop-src/GPMC/igpmbackupdir-property-methods.md

 - Gpmgmt.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # IGPMBackupDir Property Methods

-The property method of the [**IGPMBackupDir**](igpmbackupdir.md) interface gets the property that is described in the following table.
+The property method of the [**IGPMBackupDir**](/windows/previous-versions/Gpmgmt/nn-gpmgmt-igpmbackupdir?branch=master) interface gets the property that is described in the following table.
 For a general discussion of property methods, see [**Interface Property Methods**](https://msdn.microsoft.com/library/aa746378) in the Active Directory Service Interfaces (ADSI) documentation.

 ## Properties